 If you decide to visit the area around the island capital, you can walk up to Bellver Castle, the only medieval castle in Europe with a circular layout.
 Inside its walls, you will discover the rich history of the ancient Kingdom of Majorca and will be able to put yourself in the shoes of Gaspar Melchor de Jovellanos, an illustrated liberal who was imprisoned in one of its cells.

-After breakfast, we head for Sineu, the former capital of the island Kingdom which boasts a rich gastronomic tradition, historic spaces yet to be discovered and relies on the involvement of all its residents on Good Friday.
+After getting up, we head for Sineu, the former capital of the island Kingdom which boasts a rich gastronomic tradition, historic spaces yet to be discovered and relies on the involvement of all its residents on Good Friday.